Cooperation and dependencies in multipartite systems: Abstract

 \section{Abstract}

 We propose an information-theoretic quantifier for the advantage gained from cooperation that captures the degree of dependency between subsystems of a global system.
 The quantifier is distinct from measures of multipartite correlations despite sharing many properties with them.
-It is directly computable for classical as well as quantum systems and reduces to comparing the respective conditional mutual information between any two subsystems.
-Secret sharing provides an exemplary cooperation task where this quantifier is beneficial.
-Based on the new quantifier we prove an inequality characterizing the lack of monotonicity of conditional mutual information under local operations and provide intuitive understanding for it.
+It is directly computable for classical as well as quantum systems and reduces to comparing the respective conditional mutual information between any two subsystems. { Exemplarily we show the benefits of using the new quantifier for symmetric quantum secret sharing.} We also prove an inequality characterizing the lack of monotonicity of conditional mutual information under local operations and provide intuitive understanding for it. { This underlines the distinction between the multipartite dependence measure introduced here and multipartite correlations.}